-Reproductive organ meats are believed to help prevent bone cancer in large breed dogs too.
-The manifestation of this disease is linked to neutering.
+Reproductive organ meats are believed to help prevent orthopedic disorders in large breed dogs too.
+The manifestation of this disease is linked to very early neutering.

 The amino acid tryptophan, a mood regulator in dogs, is present in the spleen.
 It is needed by their bodies to produce serotonin and melatonin.
 Both help reduce distress and calm down canines.

 Spleen contains hefty amounts of zinc, which plays a significant role in ensuring normal thyroid functions.
 This mineral promotes a strong immune system too.
 Zinc deficiency in dogs makes them highly vulnerable to infections and diseases.

 Many holistic vets and neuropaths believe that organ meats can be used to remedy diseases afflicting corresponding organs.
 Thus, the brain may help prevent or manage canine neurological disorders.
 However, it is important to note that there is no scientific research to support these claims.